Ray Jónsson

-Ray Anthony Pepito Jónsson (born 3 February 1979) is a Filipino-Icelandic former footballer and current head coach of 3. deild karla club Reynir Sandgerði.
+Ray Anthony Pepito Jónsson (born 3 February 1979) is a former footballer and current head coach of 1. deild karla club Grindavík.
 He previously played for Úrvalsdeild karla club Keflavík.
 In January 2015 he was signed by Global to reinforce the team for the upcoming United Football League season.
 A former Iceland under-21 international, he has since switched allegiance to the Philippines, making his debut in 2010.
 He plays mainly as a left-back but has also played as a wide midfielder and as a forward early in his career.

 Club career

 Ray Anthony signed a new three-year contract for Grindavik in March 2010.
 He has played in 146 Úrvalsdeild matches as of September 2010, and also in some domestic and European Cup matches.

 In 2015, Ray Anthony played for Global FC of the United Football League in the Philippines and later returned to Iceland to serve as a playing coach for Grindavik.